 - Follow guidelines from the Centers for Disease Control and Prevention (CDC) for patient COVID-19 screening upon appointment scheduling and on day of appointment.

 - Avoid patient-to-patient contact by considering separate entrance and exit doors, limiting capacity, asking patients to wait in the car, and allowing only one-patient visits.
 If patient must be accompanied, screen chaperone for COVID-19.
-See the CDC’s Outpatient and Ambulatory Care Settings: Responding to Community Transmission of COVID-19 in the United States.

 - Assess whether public, work, and treatment areas are equipped to reduce the spread of COVID-19.
 For example, use Environmental Protection Agency (EPA)-approved cleaning chemicals with label claims against the coronavirus.
 For more information, see OSHA’s Ten Steps All Workplaces Can Take to Reduce Risk of Exposure to Coronavirus.
 For a list of disinfection products effective against coronavirus (COVID-19, also known as SARS-CoV-2), see the Environment Protection Agency list.

 - Screen healthcare personnel daily for symptoms/travel/contacts relevant to COVID-19.
 Any unprotected occupational exposure by staff members should be assessed and monitored.
 See Interim U.S. Guidance for Risk Assessment and Public Health Management of Healthcare Personnel with Potential Exposure in a Healthcare Setting to Patients with Coronavirus Disease 2019 (COVID-19).

 - Follow return-to-work guidelines for healthcare workers with confirmed or suspected COVID-19.

 - Maintain an open line of communication with all vendors and supply chains for infection control purposes and access to available resources.